Movement Primitive Diffusion: Learning Gentle Robotic Manipulation of Deformable Objects: RELATED WORK

 Tissue manipulation is a common surgical task that encompasses both direct and indirect manipulation of deformable objects.
 Examples for direct manipulation are tissue retraction to visualize occluded structures~\cite{scheikl2021cooperative, pore2021learning, scheikl2023sim2real} or organ manipulation to bring a deformable object into a desired shape~\cite{thach2022shapecontrol, dettorre2022organmanipulation}.
 Indirect manipulation involves moving specific landmarks on tissue by altering the tissue's shape through manipulation of other points on the tissue.
 Shin~et~al.~\cite{shin2019autonomous} investigate \gls{il} and \gls{rl} for tissue manipulation to estimate the dynamics of an adaptive \gls{mpc}.
 They argue that \gls{il} works well if the dataset is sufficiently large and that \gls{rl} is not suited for application on a real robotic system as the learning procedure is too hazardous.
-However, Pedram~et~al.~\cite{pedram2020towards} continued the work for \gls{rl} in simulation and aim to apply the method on a tissue phantom by introducing anatomical and robotic constraints for safe learning in future work.
 Ou~et~al.~\cite{ou2023sim2real} address this concern through sim-to-real transfer, by randomizing parameters of the simulation to bridge the physical sim-to-real gap.
-They train a policy in simulation, where mistakes are harmless, and apply trained policy on a real robotic setup.
-In own prior work~\cite{scheikl2023sim2real}, we employ a learned image translation model to bridge the visual sim-to-real gap for \gls{rl} of image-based policies for tissue retraction, but require an accurate digital twin of the real setup.
-In summary, recent work for deformable object manipulation in \gls{ras} is divided between \gls{rl} and \gls{il}. \gls{il} is the preferred choice for image-based policies, as modelling a digital twin and the resulting sim-to-real gap are still significant hurdles for \gls{rl} methods.
+In our own prior work~\cite{scheikl2023sim2real}, we employ a learned image translation model to bridge the visual sim-to-real gap for \gls{rl} of image-based policies for tissue retraction, but require an accurate digital twin of the real setup.
+In summary, recent work for deformable object manipulation in \gls{ras} is divided between \gls{rl} and \gls{il}. \gls{il} is the preferred choice for image-based policies, as modeling a digital twin and the resulting sim-to-real gap are still significant hurdles for \gls{rl} methods.
 However, the current methods are unable to learn multimodal behaviors and are not sufficiently data efficient.
 Furthermore, current methods that feature end-to-end learning from observations to end-effector movements do not include strategies to generate gentle motions. \Gls{mpd} is able to address these challenges, learning multimodal behavior from limited data directly from image observations, generating action sequences for gentle manipulation.